 Creating Stable Links to Journal Articles

-Faculty are responsible for ensuring that their course materials comply with copyright law.
-Creating links to online resources instead of copying the files is one way of ensuring copyright compliance.
+Faculty are responsible for ensuring that their course materials comply with copyright law and UW license agreements.
+Creating links to online resources instead of copying the files is one way of ensuring compliance.

 To route requests through the proxy server, you need to add the following prefix to the beginning of the article's stable link: